 – deodorants for human beings or for animals (Cl.
 3);

-– supportive bandages (Cl.
+– support bandages, orthopaedic bandages (Cl.
 10);

 – meal replacements and dietetic food and beverages not specified as being for medical or veterinary use, which should be classified in the appropriate food or beverage classes, for example, low-fat potato crisps (Cl.
 29), high-protein cereal bars (Cl.
 30), isotonic beverages (Cl.
 32).